 Fire Curtain Servicing: Professional Inspections

 An inspection should be undertaken by a qualified engineer, at a minimum, annually.
-Coopers recommend an annual inspection in domestic premises or small offices, but at least 6-monthly inspections for large installations such as shopping malls, apartment complexes, offices and retail spaces etc.
+Coopers recommend a bi-annual inspection in domestic premises or small offices, and the same 6-monthly inspections for large installations such as shopping malls, apartment complexes, offices and retail spaces etc.

 Fire curtain servicing engineers will check the security of fixings, mechanical parts and linkages to other systems, such as the fire alarm and smoke control systems and undertake a range of electrical checks.
 These include testing the power draw of motors; the charging capacity of batteries and their ability to hold charge and the operation of the brakes.